gpjt/llm-chatbot-tutorial/part-1/blog-post.md

 Response received...
 ----------------------------------------
 Bot:
-You said your favorite colot is blue.
+Yes, you said your favorite color is blue.

 ----------------------------------------
 ...response ends